Last Updated on April 16, 2022 by Shaun Snapp

 There is a clear case for preventing anti-competitive behavior through the allowance of third-party support.
 It is in the public interest.

 If Oracle’s logic were extended to automobiles, it would be illegal to take your car to an independent garage.
 This would because it violated GM’s “license agreement.”
-If an automobile manufacturer could sue independent garages, they could try to enforce this, giving their dealerships a great ability to increase prices even more.
+If an automobile manufacturer could sue independent garages, they could try to enforce this, giving their dealerships a remarkable ability to increase prices even more.

 How Oracle can Isolate Rimini Street

 The fact that few entities offer third-party support makes it easier for Oracle to sue Rimini Street.
 Oracle intends to scapegoat Rimini Street to make an example of them, so no one else challenges Oracle — and the challenge?
 The right to provide support for Oracle products.
 Oracle states that only it has the right to provide support for its products.
 However, there is a problem.
-Most of Oracle’s applications are not it’s own but are acquisitions.
+Most of Oracle’s applications are not their own but are acquisitions.
 Through acquisitions, the costs of these applications have gone up.
 And these purchase decisions, in many cases, were made before Oracle acquired the vendors.
 This means that as soon as the acquisition was made, the customer received an application that would make little improvement for the rest of its existence, but all other costs went up.

 But the US has dramatically curtailed the enforcement of these laws.
 Oracle is running to the government to help allow them to increase their monopoly power, and the US is doing little about it.
-Even the continuation of the lawsuit between Oracle and Rimini Street is acting as a signal to other entities that might jump into the support game, that they shouldn’t.
+Even the continuation of the lawsuit between Oracle and Rimini Street is acting as a signal to other entities that might jump into the support game that they shouldn’t.
 Oracle may never win its case, but even if it doesn’t, it can continue to send a “signal.”
 And Oracle has a virtually unlimited war chest it can use to restrict competition.
 Oracle has been referred to as a law firm with a software business attached.
 Their support engineers may make a pittance in India, but their attorneys are paid top dollar.
 And this illustrates where Oracle puts its money.

 Furthermore, third-party support providers can offer support that the vendor itself does not provide.